-In 2023, we became official business supporters of the All-Ireland Pollinator Plan.
-In addition, we are taking numerous actions to protect pollinators by maintaining and improving their habitats at a number of our sites.
+Since becoming official business supporters of the All-Ireland Pollinator Plan in 2023, we have been actively implementing actions to support pollinators at sites across the Group.

-These actions include Habitat Management and Enhancement Plans that are in place at our wind farms to protect and enhance the existing habitats.
-Some of the key actions carried out through these plans include rewetting areas of peatland, which act like carbon sinks and play an important role in helping to mitigate climate change, planting native hedgerows, helping wildlife travel safely through the sites, or installing bird boxes.
+This has included Habitat Management and Enhancement Plans that are in place at our wind farms to protect and enhance the existing habitats, with some actions including rewetting peatland, planting native hedgerows and helping wildlife travel safely through the sites.

-Additionally, at our Teiges windfarm in Co Fermanagh, we ringfenced an area to protect the habitat necessary for the breeding of the Marsh Fritillary butterfly, Ireland's only legally protected insect, which is also protected in Northern Ireland and listed as "vulnerable to extinction" within the International Union for Conservation of Nature (IUCN) Red List.
-In FY24, a survey carried out at the site found the highest count of larval webs of this species in the five years this metric has been measured as part of a wider monitoring scheme of population status.
-More information on our Biodiversity actions is available in our Responsible Business Report.
+At Teiges Wind Farm in Co.
+Fermanagh, we have ringfenced an area to protect the habitat necessary for the breeding of the Marsh Fritillary butterfly, Ireland's only legally protected insect, which is also protected in Northern Ireland and listed as "vulnerable to extinction" within the International Union for Conservation of Nature (IUCN) Red List.
+In FY25, preliminary results from ongoing site monitoring found an increase of over 100% of larval webs of this species, based on the previous highest count in 2023.